Western-Health-Covid19-Collaboration/wh_covid19_app/CONTRIBUTING.md

 ☑️ Only open up a PR once you feel you are finished.
 You can request a review from `Flutter devs` get reviews

-🤗 If your unsure about sommething ask for help.
+🤗 If your unsure about something ask for help.
 We are really friendly!

 Currently the project is being primarily co-ordinated via the GDG Melbourne slack group.
 You can join GDG Melbourne's slack via [this invite](http://bit.ly/join_gdgslack).
 DM `@luke.sleeman` on GDG Melbourne slack to be invited to the channel being used for co-ordination.